By Jay Cooke

 Let’s face it: you’ll likely be raging for days at Mardi Gras.
 Early parade mornings bleed into long nights.
 So stay hydrated.
 Wear sunscreen.
 Take naps if you can.
 Carry a floppy hat.

 Oh, and eat.
 Duh.
 You’re in New Orleans, an epic food city.
 No reservations?
 No worries.
 Grab a po’boy sandwich and you’ll be good.
 If nothing else, pack some Zapp’s chips and a Moon Pie before you dive back into the parties.

 Final Pro Tip

-This one's easy: Stay at HI New Orleans hostel, then book your room for next year on the way out of town.
-The opening of HI NOLA in early 2019 gives travelers a great new base camp for this unique city.
-Great timing, too: the hostel will open its doors right when the two-month Mardi Gras season kicks into high gear.
+This one's easy: Book your room for next time at HI New Orleans hostel on the way out of town.
+The opening of HI NOLA in Spring of 2019 will give travelers a great new base camp for this unique city.

 You Might Also Like: